 Wrapping it up

-It may seem like a long process but really it isn’t.
-Once you’ve lathered up a few times, finding the right process that works for your preferences will follow after.
+It may seem like a long process, but really it isn’t.
+Once you’ve lathered up a few times, finding the right method that works for your preferences will follow after.

-Lastly, since you’ve decided to wet shave why not check out our guide to safety razors here.
-These tools not only will give you a close shave, it’ll help you shave some serious $$$ because DE blades are cheap.
+Lastly, since you’ve decided to wet shave, why not check out our guide to safety razors here.
+These tools not only will give you a close shave, but it’ll also help you shave some serious $$$ because DE blades are cheap.
 Cartridge refills are not.

 16 Shaving Tips Every Man Should Know (Plus a Bonus!)

 Shaving tips for men - Give yourself a world class shave inside your own home and save hundreds of dollars with these shaving tips.